 Suspect caught in killing of Mississippi officer at station

-Gulfport Police spokesman Sgt.
-James Griffin told The Associated Press that Darian Tawan Atkinson was captured Monday evening in Wiggins, about 40 miles (65 kilometers) north of Biloxi.
-Atkinson is charged with capital murder in the Sunday night shooting death of Patrolman Robert McKeithen, a 23-year veteran of the Biloxi force.
-McKeithen, 58, had been set to retire this year.

-Law enforcement officials speaking at news conference earlier Monday evening said they have no indication why the officer was gunned down, or whether the officer was targeted or shot at random.

-"I can say that's probably the saddest thing about this case is we have no motive, we have no reason for him to do this to anybody," said Sheriff Troy Peterson of Harrison County.
+"I can say that's probably the saddest thing about this case is we have no motive, we have no reason for him to do this to anybody," Harrison County Sheriff Troy Peterson said at a news conference earlier Monday evening.

-Authorities have said a gunman approached McKeithen in the station's parking lot Sunday night after coming inside the station and shot the officer multiple times.
-Images taken from a surveillance camera inside the station showed a suspect wearing navy blue shorts, a black T-shirt, a red beanie cap and dark high-top sneakers.
+Authorities say the gunman approached McKeithen in the station's parking lot Sunday night after coming inside the station, shooting the officer multiple times.
+Images from a surveillance camera inside the station showed a suspect wearing navy blue shorts, a black T-shirt, a red beanie cap and dark high-top sneakers.

-Biloxi Police Chief John Miller said earlier Monday that the suspect, then still unidentified, "seemed a bit nonchalant" as he walked around.
-Miller has turned the case over to the neighboring Gulfport Police Department, saying it was better to have an outside agency investigate the death of one of Biloxi's own officers.
+Miller said earlier Monday that the suspect, then still unidentified, "seemed a bit nonchalant" as he walked around.
+Miller turned the investigation over to the neighboring Gulfport Police Department, saying it was better to have an outside agency investigate the death of one of Biloxi's own officers.

-Griffin said investigators determined Atkinson's identity through tips and interviews during the day.
+Gulfport police spokesman Sgt.
+James Griffin said investigators determined Atkinson's identity through tips and interviews throughout the day.

 Asked if Atkinson had a criminal record, Gulfport Police Chief Leonard Papania said "there's nothing that would indicate this," later describing the shooting as "a sick and deliberate act."